dannybloe/dzVents/README.md

 #### Interacting with your data: statistics!
-Once you have data points in your historical variable you have interact with it and get all kinds of statistical information from you set.
-Many of the methods require an index, an index-range or a time specification.
+Once you have data points in your historical variable you can interact with it and get all kinds of statistical information from the set.
+Many of the functions needed for this interaction require one or two indexes or a time specification (time ago):

 ##### Index
-When you have to provide an index, you have to start counting from 1 (that's Lua).
-1 is the youngest value (and beware, if you have called setNew first, then the first item is that new value!).
-The higher the index, the older the data.
+All data in the set can be addressed using an index.
+The item with index = 1 is the youngest and the item with the highest index is the oldest (and beware, if you have called `setNew()` first, then the first item is that new value!).
 You can always check the size of the set by inspecting `myVar.size`.

 ##### Time specification (*timeAgo*)
+Every datapoint in the set has a time stamp and of course the set is always ordered so that the youngest item is the first and the oldest item the last.
 Many functions require you to specify a moment in the past.
 You do this by passing a string in this format:

     hh:mm:ss